4 min read

 The first two clips show our test using a 120 grit sanding disc on the stainless-steel tube welded joint.
 As you can see the result left facets and flat faces all over the worked area.
 Whilst the sanding disc removed the weld easily enough, an extra stage and product is required to take it to a flawless finish.

 Stage 3 shows what happened when the same was worked over with the medium RCD disc.
-As shown the RCD removed all surface roughness and weld seams.
-It also left a smooth consistent finish in a controlled way.
+The RCD removed all surface roughness and weld seams.
+The RCD also left a smooth consistent finish in a controlled way.
 This area is now perfectly prepared for polishing.
-Whilst we love sanding discs for many applications, you could do this process in one action by using the RCD Combination disc to remove the weld as well!!
+Whilst we love sanding discs for many applications, you could do this process in one action by using the Cibo RCD Combination disc to remove the weld as well!!

 Take a look at all the RCD discs we have to offer here: